 Perspective distortion (also called keystone distortion) is a common problem.
 It is especially apparent in pictures with dominant vertical lines & shapes.
 The distortion is caused by the camera's digital sensor (the focal plane) not being parallel to an object's surface and/or not level with the center of the object.
 If you shoot horizontally and level (perpendicular) with the center of an object, its vertical lines will appear straight.
 If the camera is tilted up, they will bend inward towards the top of the picture.
 If the camera is tilted down, they will bend inward towards the bottom of the picture.
-This is why on some of your friends, celebrities, and even Fisher Investments Facebook pages you may see a group photo that doesn't quite look right in perspective to objects around them.
+This could be a good tool if you are a home planner or home advisor.
+Having the correct perspective as a contractor or home advisor will assist in the planning and development of any construction.

 Wide angle lenses accentuate perspective distortion because they display a greater range of relative angles within their larger fields of view.